 \begin{proposition} The $u\Pois_{n}$-algebra $A$ is Koszul. \end{proposition}

 \begin{lemma} The quadratic reduction $qA$ of $A$ is a free symmetric algebra with trivial Lie bracket. \end{lemma}

 \begin{proof} Let $V = \R \langle x_{1}, \dots, x_{D}, \xi_{1}, \dots, \xi_{D} \rangle$ be the generators of $A$.
-We check that $qS = \lambda(V) = \lambda \otimes_{\Sigma_{2}} V^{\otimes 2}$, i.e.\ in the quadratic reduction, all Lie brackets vanish.
+We check that $qS = \lambda(V) = \lambda \otimes_{\Sigma_{2}} V^{\otimes 2}$, i.e., in the quadratic reduction, all Lie brackets vanish.
 Therefore, $qA = \Pois_{n}(V) / (qS) = \Pois_{n}(V) / (\lambda(V)) = \Com(V)$ is a free symmetric algebra, and the Lie bracket vanishes. \end{proof}

-Let $\Com^{c}$ be the cooperad governing cocommutative coalgebras.
-Up to a suspension, it is the Koszul dual of the Lie operad.
-Since we are working over a field of characteristic zero, we can identify the cofree coalgebra $\Com^{c}(X)$ to
+Let $\Com^{c}$ be the cooperad governing cocommutative coalgebras, which is the Koszul dual of the Lie operad up to suspension.
+Since we are working over a field of characteristic zero, we can identify $\Com^{c}(X)$ with:

-with a coproduct given by shuffles.
+where the coproduct is given by shuffles.
 For a shorter notation we will also write $L(X)$ for the free Lie algebra on $X$, $S(X)$ for the free unital symmetric algebra, and $\bar{S}(X)$ for the free symmetric algebra without unit.

 \begin{lemma} The Koszul dual coalgebra of $qA$ is given by:

 \end{lemma}